“Shockingly delicious” is the phrase my “non-health-food-fanatic-husband” uses to describe quinoa.

 Peel beets with vegetable peeler and cut into ½ inch cubes.
 Place beets in a shallow glass baking dish, toss with a drizzle of olive oil, pinch of sea salt and some freshly ground black pepper.
 Cover and bake until tender, 25 to 30 minutes.

 To cook quinoa, soak first for at least 20 minutes.
 Using a fine mesh strainer, drain and rinse with cold water.
-Transfer to a bowl.
-In a medium-sized pot add 2 cups water and a pinch of sea salt.
+Transfer to a medium sized pot and add 2 cups water and a pinch of sea salt.
 Cover and bring to a boil.
 Turn heat down to a simmer and cook for 10 to 12 minutes.
 Remove quinoa from heat and allow to sit for 5 minutes with the lid on.
 Fluff quinoa with a fork and serve.
 Leftover quinoa stores well in the refrigerator for several days.

 To make dressing, whisk together olive oil, white balsamic vinegar, honey, sea salt and pepper to taste.